City report urges Calgary to forgo Olympics bid unless conditions met

 “We believe that if the IOC requires financial guarantees in the host city contract, such guarantee must be provided by an entity other than the city or deemed to be at a level acceptable to the city.”

 The bureaucrats recommended Calgary’s chief financial officer, along with others, “undertake any activities” required to transition from the bid exploration phase to an invitation phase.
-That would include the “transition” of the so-called Calgary bid exploration committee, creating a governance structure for the invitation phase, consulting with the Canadian Olympic Committee, and providing an update to council in September.
+That would include the “transition” of the so-called Calgary bid exploration committee, creating a governance structure for the invitation phase, consulting with the Canadian Olympic Committee and providing an update to council in September.

 City administration also provided council with another option, should local politicians reject its recommendation that the city say no unless certain conditions are met.
 The alternative recommendation is much simpler: Don’t move forward with a bid.Report Typo/Error